 Each province and territory will have several individual communities who elect to champion a mural production.
 Each community will host an event inviting participants from far and wide from their region to participate and create their own community mural, which will then connect to the nation.

-Upon the completion of the entire Canada 150 Mosaic, each community mural will reside in the town or city where it was created as a legacy of your community and its connection to the communities across Canada.
+Upon the completion of the entire Canada Mosaic Mural, each community mural will reside in the town or city where it was created as a legacy of your community and its connection to the communities across Canada.